 The distillery offers free tastings of its five flavors of moonshine and their craft whiskey to visitors.
 In addition to offering tastings, the distillery also offers a history lesson into the local tradition of moonshine runners and now the distilling process works.

-200 West Benson Street, Anderson, South Carolina 29624, Phone: 864-226-9917
+200 West Benson Street, Anderson, SC 29624, Phone: 864-226-9917

 © Courtesy of watcherfox - Fotolia.com

-Sadlers Creek Park is a 395-acre State Park that sits on a peninsula in Lake Hartwell.
+Sadlers Creek State Park is a 395-acre State Park that sits on a peninsula in Lake Hartwell.
 The area offers camping, water sports, picnic opportunities, and bird watching.
 Families wishing to gather at the park can take advantage of the two picnic shelters and lakeside pavilion, which are available for reservation.
 Sadlers Creek Park offers 52 campsites with both water and electrical hook-ups.

 The park offers two trails for those wishing to hike or bike in the area.
 Pine Grove Trail is a half-mile trail, while the Loop Bike Trail offers 6 miles of easy riding.
 Visitors are permitted to swim in the lake, and the park offers two boat ramps for those wishing to fish or just take a cruise around.

-940 Sadlers Creek RD, Anderson, South Carolina 29626, Phone: 864-226-8950
+940 Sadlers Creek RD, Anderson, SC 29626, Phone: 864-226-8950

 © Split Creek Farm

-Located in the Blue Ridge Mountains the Split Creek farm is a dairy farm specializing in goat products.
+Located in the Blue Ridge Mountains the Split Creek Farm is a dairy farm specializing in goat products.
 The farm produces and sells award-winning handmade goat’s milk cheese, fudge, and yogurt, and it also offers visitors tours of the farm itself.

 Visitors get an idea of the farming history of the area and the day-to-day operations of running a dairy farm, and they can also see the farm’s 350 strong herd.
 The farm hosts the work of local artists in the shop, and during seasonal events there are live demonstrations on how their products are made.